In a mineral and resource-rich country like Canada, investing in precious metals companies and ETFs is a great way to diversify your portfolio.

 Here are some key facts for SIL:

-SIL is the first US-domiciled ETF on this list, as it trades on the NYSEARCA exchange in US dollars.
+SIL is the first US-domiciled ETF on this list, trading on the NYSEARCA exchange in US dollars.

 The three largest holdings in SIL are Wheaton Precious (TSE:WPM), Pan American Silver Corp (NASDAQ:PAAS), and SSR Mining Inc (NASDAQ:SSR).